 The potential for advanced energy and smart city infrastructures is exceptionally strong, given the mixture of intended uses (residential, commercial, academic, entrepreneurial), the campus-like physical setting, and the opportunity to participate in a complete re-visioning of the district’s design.
-MSL’s preliminary infrastructure concepts include the integration of a community resiliency microgrid with smart water, telecommunications, and mobility, designed to support reliability, R&D, testing, technology commercialization, and demonstrations of advanced urban systems.
+MSL’s preliminary infrastructure concepts include the integration of a community resiliency microgrid with smart water, telecommunications, and mobility, designed to support reliability, R&D, testing, technology commercialization, and demonstrations of advanced urban systems, as discussed in an Albuquerque Journal article on the Central Park project.
 MSL’s proposed X_GRID technology accelerator would also expect to utilize the facilities.

 As reported in the Santa Fe New Mexican, the Central Park Santa Fe vision includes a large technology office park, several varieties of housing, and a large central park and public amenities, and extends to the adjacent City, State, and U.S. Forest Service owned properties.
 If the project is selected, MSL will lead an infrastructure team comprised of experts in the various domains and overall systems integration, and will also support education integration with related programs at Santa Fe Community College and the University of New Mexico (both MSL Members).
 MSL has been engaged with the Midtown project for over a year, having served as an advisor to one of five architectural teams that prepared conceptual visions based on an intensive community engagement and input process.